Think-A-Move/SPEAR-SDK-Java-Linux/SpearSdkExample/README.md

 # Build Instructions for SpearSdkExample Desktop Application

-SpearSdkExample desktop application needs to be built using the JavaFX widget toolkit, e(fx)clipse IDE.
+SpearSdkExample desktop application needs to be built using the JavaFX widget toolkit and e(fx)clipse IDE.

 ## Install Java: